Dope-Programmer/Twist-on-Hangman/README.md

 ![RevealLetterFunction](https://github.com/user-attachments/assets/70721cb0-806e-4cfa-a147-4c1cfe04fe86)

 ## Result:
-Now that you've seen a little bit of the Blueprint logic in action, here are the results.
+Now that you've seen a little bit of the Blueprint logic, here are the results.

-In this first video, the player guesses the word correctly, leading to a satisfying victory.
+In this first video, the player guesses the word correctly, leading to a victory.
 Yay!

 https://github.com/user-attachments/assets/231eb474-44e0-4682-ae33-efbe9b78eb33